jpalomarbl/WebDev-Manual/Angular/Forms - Reactive/Guide.md

 We've also implemented the method that processes the login information (_checkLogin()_).

-3. Finally, we just need to bind the form controller to the actual form inside of the HTML:
+3. Now, we just need to bind the form controller to the actual form inside of the HTML:

 ```html
 <!-- In login.component.html -->